BCCHS COLLEGE OFFICE SCHOOL CODE: 333803

 What is the FAFSA?

 - The FAFSA is the Free Application for Federal Student Aid.
 The federal government uses it to determine your eligibility for federal aid, which includes grants, scholarships, work-study and loans.
-The FAFSA becomes available on October 1 of each year.

 What is an FSA ID?